Works Guidelines

 Important information

-These Works Guidelines have a legislative basis.
+These Works Guidelines have a legislative foundation.
 They are issued by the Heritage Council under the provision of section 90A of the Historic Cultural Heritage Act 1995 (the Act).
-The Heritage Council is required to apply the guidelines when assessing an application for a certificate of exemption or a discretionary permit application.
+The Works Guidelines are the standard measure of acceptability for works that need heritage approval.
+The Heritage Council applies these guidelines when assessing an application for a minor works approval or a discretionary permit application.

-Under Part 6 the Act, a person must not carry out any 'works' to a place entered on the Tasmanian Heritage Register ('heritage works') unless those heritage works are approved by the Heritage Council.
-Approval may be in the form of a certificate of exemption or a discretionary permit.
+Under Part 6 of the Act, a person must not carry out any ‘works’ to a place entered on the Tasmanian Heritage Register (‘heritage works’) unless those heritage works are approved by the Heritage Council.
+Approval may be in the form of a minor works approval or a discretionary permit.

-The Heritage Council must approve an exemption certificate application if it is reasonably satisfied that the works are consistent with and capable of being carried out in accordance with these guidelines (s42(4)).
+The Heritage Council must approve a minor works approval application if it is reasonably satisfied that the works are consistent with and capable of being carried out in accordance with these guidelines (s42(4)).

-A certificate of exemption must be granted where the works are identified in these Works Guidelines as works that will have no impact or only negligible impact on the historic cultural heritage significance of the relevant registered place or heritage area, and where these works are capable of being carried out in accordance with these guidelines.
+A minor works approval must be granted where the works are identified in these Works Guidelines as works that will have no impact or only negligible impact on the historic cultural heritage significance of the relevant registered place or heritage area, and where these works are capable of being carried out in accordance with these guidelines.

 Works that do not impact on the heritage significance of a place other than what are described in these guidelines may also be exempt.
-The Heritage Council has discretion to provide a certificate of exemption where it is satisfied that the works will have no or negligible impact on the place's significance but where the works do not conform to what is described in these guidelines.
-Even if you are confident certain works are exempt, you still need to get a certificate of exemption from the Heritage Council, confirming this status.
+The Heritage Council has discretion to provide a minor works approval where it is satisfied that the works will have no or negligible impact on the place's significance but where the works do not conform to what is described in these guidelines.
+Even if you are confident certain works are exempt, you still need to get a minor works approval from the Heritage Council, confirming this status.

 Discretionary permits